Capital Makers is located in the lower level of the Carson City Library. The purpose of the area is to provide open access to information

 - other crafting

-If you are interested in participating in the Carson City Library Makerspace, please click on the following link to complete a
+If you are interested in volunteering in the Carson City Library Makerspace, please click on the following link to complete a short